AppSecure-nrw/security-belts/orange/same-artifact-for-environments.md

   - build
   - deploy in a test environment
   - deploy in the production environment
-- Show all configuration parameters off your artifact.
+- Show all configuration parameters of your artifact.

 ## Further Readings